 The next door house is also available for rent.

-The stairs in this house date from the 17th century and so are broad and easy to climb.
+The stairs in this house are the original spiral ones and so are steep and narrow.

 Top Traveller Review